-- Warning read Operator's Manual before operating the machine. - Warning wear eye and ear protection when operating the machine. - Throttle - Move lever forward to increase engine speed; back to idle. - Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - Warning thrown object hazard. - Keep bystanders away from the machine when operating. - Warning entanglement hazard. - Keep all guards in place while engine is run-
+- Warning read Operator's Manual before operating the machine. - Warning wear eye and ear protection when operating the machine. - 2.
+Throttle - Move lever forward to increase engine speed; back to idle. - 3.
+Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - 4.
+Warning thrown object hazard. - Keep bystanders away from the machine when operating. - 5.
+Warning entanglement hazard. - Keep all guards in place while engine is running.